polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

         },
         ```

-    3. Update the `grandpa` field to specify the nodes with the authority to finalize blocks:
+    3. Add Ed25519 addresses for each validator in the authorities array to the `grandpa` field to specify the nodes with the authority to finalize blocks.
+Include a voting weight (typically `1`) for each validator to define their voting power:
-        - Add Ed25519 addresses for each validator in the authorities array
-        - Include a voting weight (typically 1) for each validator to define their voting power

         ```json
         "grandpa": {